20 minutes (France)

 20 minutes ([vɛ̃ minyt] vingt minutes) is a free, daily newspaper aimed at commuters in France.
-It is published by Schibsted and Ouest-France Group.
+It is published by Rossel and Ouest-France Group.
 20 minutos, the Spanish version, is distributed by Schibsted and Zeta in Spain.
 In Switzerland, the French-language edition 20 minutes and the German-language edition 20 Minuten are published by Tamedia.

 Rossel noted that the news outlet had 22.4 million monthly users while ratings firm Médiamétrie reported in 2017 that it received 16 million unique users per month.
 In Greater Paris, Ipsos and CESP confirmed a circulation of 805,000 with a readership of 2,339,000.
 20 minutes claims that its readers are "young urban citizens (15–40 years old) that to a lesser extent consume traditional newspapers."

 The French 20 minutes was launched in Paris on 15 March 2002, and spread to 11 other urban areas of France, including, in order of size, the cities of Marseille, Lyon, Toulouse, Nice, Nantes, Strasbourg, Montpellier, Bordeaux, Lille, Rennes and Grenoble.
 Each edition includes both national pages and regional sections.

 Since its launch, 20 minutes has led the market of free French newspapers.